atari-monk/py-scripting/scripts/docs/story.md

-# Story about python scripts
+# scripts module Story

+## 2025-04-03

-## markdown_to_text.py **2025-04-03**
+### markdown_to_text.py

-- script to take markdown from clipboard
+- takes markdown from clipboard
-- convert it to plain text
+- converts it to plain text
-- place it back in clipboard
+- places it back in clipboard

-## remove_comments.py
+### remove_comments.py

-- script to remove comments from py file and save it back
+- removeing comments from py file and save it back
 - one function handles just one type of comments
 - get file path from argparse or input